Direct Support Professional of the Month

 When asked, what is the best part of your job?
 Diane replied "Spending time with the people I support – especially on outings!”

 Thank you, Diane Snyderwine, for your exceptional service.

 September 2020 - Clarion County

-LW Wangler of United Community Independence Programs has been selected as September's Direct Support Professional of the month.
+LW Wangler of United Community Independence Programs has been selected for Direct Support Professional of the Month.

 LW Wangler has worked at United Community Independence Programs (U.C.I.P.) for four years and four months.
 The following was shared with us about his excellent service by his supervisors, which made it easy to select him as our nominated DSP of the month.

 LW Wangler was recognized as upholding the U.C.I.P. mission and values UCIP is committed to establishing communities so that all people can experience their desired quality of life, where choices, relationships, and values are respected and where they have ongoing opportunities for personal growth.
 LW shows up to work day in and out with the sole purpose of making the lives of the people that he works with better.
 He builds positive relationships between not only himself and the people he supports but also assists with building those relationships with coworkers.
 LW comes to work and anyone that is around him seems to be more positive about the situations that are encountered whether it be fellow DSP’s or the individuals we at UCIP serve.

 Simply by showing up, being positive, and only concerning himself with what is best for the person he works with proves that LW goes above and beyond his job description daily.
 He truly embodies what everyone at UCIP strives to be day in and day out for the people we serve.